hawkeye-stan/debug-and-support/README.md

-# Experimental and Support
+# Experimental release and Support
-Repository to provide experimental development and support for both my private and public repositories.
+Repository to provide experimental development release and support for both my private and public repositories.